 FDI inflow hits all-time high of USD 83.57 billion in 2021-22

-NEW DELHI: Total foreign direct investment into India rose 2 per cent to the "highest ever" USD 83.57 billion in 2021-22 on account of various measures like policy reforms and ease of doing business taken by the government, the commerce and industry ministry said on Friday.
+NEW DELHI: India has received the "highest ever" total foreign direct investments (FDI) of USD 83.57 billion in 2021-22 on account of various measures like policy reforms and ease of doing business taken by the government, the commerce and industry ministry said on Friday.

 The ministry also informed that FDI equity inflow in manufacturing sectors has increased by 76 per cent in 2021-22 (USD 21.34 billion) compared to 2020-21 (USD 12.09 billion).